-The Safe Object check prevents attackers from exploiting a security flaw in your web server software or on your web site to obtain sensitive private information, such as company credit card numbers or social security numbers.
-If your web sites do not have access to these types of information, you do not need to configure this check.
-If you have a shopping cart or other application that can access such information, or your web sites have access to database servers that contain such information, you should configure protection for each type of sensitive private information that you handle and store.
+The Safe Object check prevents attackers from exploiting a security flaw in your web server software or on your website to obtain sensitive private information, such as company credit card numbers or social security numbers.
+If your websites do not have access to these types of information, you do not need to configure this check.
+If you have a shopping cart or other application that can access such information, or your websites have access to database servers that contain such information, you must configure protection for each type of sensitive private information that you handle and store.

 The Safe Object Check dialog box is unlike that for any other check.
 Each safe object expression that you create is the equivalent of a separate security check, similar to the Credit Card check, for that type of information.
 If you use the wizard or the GUI, you add a new expression by clicking Add and configuring the expression in the Add Safe Object dialog box.
 You modify an existing expression by selecting it, then clicking Open, and then configuring the expression in the Modify Safe Object dialog box.

 In the Safe Object dialog box for each safe object expression, you can configure the following: